hail-is/hail/python/hail/docs/_templates/experimental.rst

 ..
 DANGER::

-    This method is *experimental*.
-This method may not be tested as well as other parts of Hail and the interface is subject to change.
+    This functionality is *experimental*.
+It may not be tested as well as other parts of Hail and the interface is subject to change.